EMIT is an Emissions Inventory Tool. EMIT can be used to store, manipulate and assess emissions data from a variety of sources.

 The data used in all these environmental assessments must be consistent and traceable—EMIT can help to do this.

-EMIT is particularly useful for emission-reduction scenario testing, for example to investigate the effect of Low Emission Zones and Home Zones in urban areas, and ways of reducing greenhouse gas emissions as a step towards meeting Agenda 21 or Kyoto targets.
+EMIT is particularly useful for emission-reduction scenario testing, for example to investigate the effect of Low Emission Zones and Home Zones in urban areas.

 All users of ADMS-Urban and ADMS-Airport are highly recommended to use EMIT to manipulate the typically large quantities of data involved in these types of modelling.
 ADMS-Roads users will also find that EMIT speeds up the input and manipulation of emissions data for dispersion modelling.
 Current users of EMIT include government bodies and local authorities across the United Kingdom and elsewhere, as well as commercial organisations and research institutions.